dede999/volix_validate_json_response/README.md

 ### Necessary parameters

-- `lines`: The number of lines to validate.
+- `lines`: The number of instances to validate.
   - Type: `int`
-  - If selected number of lines is greater than the number of lines in the file, the validation will be done for all lines.
+  - If selected number is greater than the number of instances in the file, the validation will be done for all of them.
+  - The word lines were chosen because the first kind of verified  files were JSON lines.
 - `ean_key`: The key to use for the EAN validation.
   - Type: `str`
 - `file`: The file to validate.